learn-co-curriculum/phase-3-building-sinatra-applications/README.md

 bundle exec rake db:migrate db:seed
 ```

+> **Note**: Running `rake db:migrate db:seed` on one line will run the
+> migrations first, then the seed file.
+It's a nice way to save a few
+> keystrokes!

 We'll be working with the models and migrations more in the next lesson.
 For
 now, let's review the project's file structure and talk about how our code is
 organized.